epostoev/Intern/README.md

 The total length of your speech must range **from 5 to 7 minutes**.
 So try to talk in detail, but only to the point.
 And be sure to prepare the text in advance, so you don't waste time improvising.

 The presentation must be uploaded to the repository in the *src* folder with the file name *internship_pres*.

+The report must be prepared during the internship and uploaded to the platform before the mentor gives you the second grade.